eclipse-cdt-cloud/theia-trace-extension/examples/docker/README.md

   If you want to run a complete application, you will need a service running the trace-server (not included here);

-- the image will be built using the latest [npm package] of the theia-trace-extension, and not the code in this repo;
+- the image will be built using a specific [npm package] of the theia-trace-extension, and not the latest code in this repo;

 - the *example-package.json* file is not named *package.json* because
   at the time this change was proposed building the theia-trace-extension